-12. Public comments received generally expressed support for allowing ADUs in Salem but included a variety of concerns about specific proposed standards and impacts on neighborhoods.
+13. Public comments received as part of the Planning Commission public hearing process generally expressed support for allowing ADUs in Salem but included a variety of concerns about specific proposed standards and impacts on neighborhoods.
 Comments in support of the code amendment indicated that the proposal would allow a greater diversity of housing in Salem, increase housing density and help meet Salem's housing needs, and strike a balance between encouraging ADUs in the community and addressing neighborhood concerns.
 Several comments in favor of the proposal specifically indicated support for requiring one off-street parking space per ADU.

 The comments with specific concerns are summarized below, followed by staff responses.
-Public comments emailed or submitted to the City have been included as Attachment 3.